mysticmind/mysticmind/README.md

 Hey 👋

-I am polyglot software developer based on Bengaluru, India, love to work with web technologies and OSS .
+I am polyglot software developer based in Bengaluru, India, love to work with web technologies and OSS .
 I am a lifetime learner in exploration mode.

 I spend a plenty of time working on the following OSS projects as below: